 - The group listens to, and respects, everyone’s opinion.

-- No one feels intimidated by the more confident attendees.
+- No one feels intimidated by the more experienced or confident attendees.

 - Because people analyse the piece before the meeting, other people’s critiques don’t influence their response.